 Finding the vulnerabilities

 I tried filling these text fields with various XSS payloads hoping that somewhere in their invoices dashboard they haven’t correctly escaped the inputs which would trigger a blind XSS that would send me a notification.
 But this wasn’t the case.
-I haven’t received anything so the text fields were handled correctly.
+I haven’t received anything so the text fields were most likely handled correctly.

 Apart from text input there’s also the input for selecting a PDF file.
 But it’s configured so that only PDF files can be selected to upload.